manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     v14.6.0

 If this doesn't work as expected, or a version number other than the one you expected is shown, then run `nvm use` to ensure that for the current project, NVM has definitely switched to the intended version.
+However, note that for all practical purposes, it doesn't make any difference if your system uses another minor version, like *14.8.3* instead of *14.6.0*.
+And even if you have a higher major version, like *15.2.0*, you will probably still be good to follow along.

 Let's see what we can do with this.